khusairy/fly-game/README.md

 > Stake $FLY, outsmart your opponent, and earn glory for the Swarm.
 > **30 seconds to act — draw or fall.**
 > *Only the brave FLY.*

+---

+## CI
+This repo pulls from private repos during CI.
+- fly-core -> copies IDL files into programs/idl
+- fly-assets -> copies exported media into public/assets
+- fly-devops -> copies shell scripts into devops/

+Set a repo secret named CI_PAT with read access to these repos.